lyon-fnal/devenv/README.md

 ## Details

-* For best performance, `/cvmfs` is mounted and managed from within the container.
+* For best performance, `/cvmfs` is mounted and managed from within the container (mounting the Mac's CVMFS within the container performs very poorly).
 * You will keep your development and code directories and files on your Mac file system.
-The container will need performant to that filesystem.
+The container will need performant access to that filesystem.
 We will use `nfs` to do that.
 An advantage here is that you may be able to use nice Mac-based IDEs for development.
 * You may use one of several different "styles" of use for the container
   * Run the container as a full service that hosts VNC and access like a Linux desktop.
 The container needs to be up and running during use.
   * Run the container as a build/execution service for an IDE like CLion.
 In this case, the container needs to be up and running during use.
   * Run the container from the command line.
 In this case you can `docker run` various commands within the container.
 But see below.

 One difficulty is that most of our physics code requires a setup step before running or building, which may be time consuming.
+We will try a mitigation for CLion.

 ## Why Docker containers?